Dave Lowry: Coaching career

 After retiring as a player, Lowry began coaching, joining the Western Hockey League's Calgary Hitmen as an assistant coach in 2005.
 Lowry was promoted to associate coach in 2007 and named the head coach of the Hitmen in 2008, succeeding Kelly Kisio.
 After one season as head coach for the Hitmen, Lowry joined the Calgary Flames in the NHL as an assistant coach beginning in 2009, where he served for three seasons.

 On July 19, 2012, Lowry was named the head coach of the Victoria Royals of the WHL.
 On May 30, 2017, Lowry was hired as an assistant coach for the Los Angeles Kings of the NHL.
 After two seasons with the Kings, he returned to the WHL as the head coach of the Brandon Wheat Kings.

 On November 23, 2020, Lowry was hired as an assistant coach for the Winnipeg Jets, reuniting him with his son Adam.
 On December 17, 2021, Lowry was named interim head coach of the Jets after head coach Paul Maurice resigned.
 On September 2, 2025 Lowry was hired as an assistant coach for the Calgary Flames of the NHL.
+He also served as the associate coach for the Seattle Kraken from 2022-2024.